 Welcome to 2021... and Lockdown 3!
 As of January 5, England has entered a third national lockdown that could last, well, for quite a while actually.
 The restrictions will reportedly be reviewed on February 15 and may not be eased until March, while the vaccine is rolled out across the country.

-Now, we know what that means for life in the city (spoiler: you’re going to need a really good coat if you want a social life this winter) but how does the new situation affect day trips from London or any upcoming holidays you might have booked?
+Now, we know what that means for life in London (spoiler: the end of our takeaway pint habit) but how does the new situation affect your ability to leave the city, take day trips from London or head off on any upcoming holidays you might have booked?

-Can you travel in and out of Tier 2 London?
+Can you travel in and out of London during lockdown?

 Can Londoners go on holiday outside of London?